hbowie/softdevbigideas/ideas/Developers Are Not Interchangeable.md

-Title: Software Developers Are Not Interchangeable
+Title: Developers Are Not Interchangeable

 Index: interchangeable
+Index: developers
+Index: Brooks, Fred
+Index: Dreyfus Model of Skill Acquisition
+Index: Spolsky, Joel
+Index: Humphrey, Watts

 Body:

 Aptitude, skills and experience all make a difference.

-This is one reason why, as Fred Brooks pointed out long ago in the "[Mythical Man-Month][brooks-1975]," estimates for software development can be entirely misleading.
+This is one reason why, as <a href="https://en.wikipedia.org/wiki/Fred_Brooks" target="ref">Fred Brooks</a> pointed out long ago in the "[Mythical Man-Month][brooks-1975]," estimates for software development can be entirely misleading.

 Software developers are all different, and different along many different dimensions.
 Here are some of the ways in which they differ:

 * Aptitude -- Some developers are simply more capable than others.
 Productivity differences of an order of magnitude have been documented on multiple occasions.

 * General Experience -- Some developers have had deeper and broader software development experiences than others.
-This often correlates to years in the field, but then, when comparing developers, we sometimes find that, whereas developer A has had 20 years of experience, developer B has had the same year of experience 20 times.
+(This often correlates to years in the field, but not always: we sometimes find that developer A has had 20 years of experience, but developer B has had the same year of experience 20 times.)
 Successful experiences are also often much more helpful than the other kind, since developers will tend to repeat practices that they have used before, whether they were successful or not.

 * Particular Skills and Experience -- Some developers may have background in a certain problem domain, or knowledge of a particular technology.